AdobeDocs/campaign-classic.en/help/technotes/ios-certificate-update.md

 1. Download the **AAACertificateServices 5/12/2020** root certificate [from this page](https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA03l00000117cL).

-1. Add it to the OS Trust Store.
+1. Check if the AAA certificate is presnt in both your OS and JAVA trustores, if not add it.

 1. Restart Adobe Campaign Web Service: